diegobit/aranet4-archiver/README.md

 **To fetch measurements**

-- Setup sensor name and MAC address in `.env`, then other scripts have good defaults.
+- Setup sensor name and MAC address in `.env` - other scripts should have good defaults.
-    - You can find the MAC address with `aranetctl --scan` from [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python)
+    - Note: you can find the MAC address with `aranetctl --scan` from [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python)
-- Use `fetch.py` to fetch the data from the aranet4 device and update a local sqlite db `~/Documents/aranet4.db`
+- Use `fetch.py` to fetch the data from the aranet4 device and update a local sqlite db (default is `~/Documents/aranet4.db`)

 **To see fetched measurements**

 - Use `plot.py` to plot measurements.
-Defaults to CO2, run with `--help to see all options`
+Defaults to CO2 of last 3 days, run with `--help` to see all options.
-- Use `print.py` to quickly print most recent measurements.
+- Use `print.py` to quickly print the 10 most recent measurements.
 Can print oldest with `--oldest` or more measurements with `--n`

 ## How to run as a background job